Leadership team

 Guangdong.Zhu@nrel.gov

-Guangdong Zhu is the group manager and a senior researcher in the Thermal Energy Systems Group within the Energy Conversion and Storage Systems Center at NREL.
+Guangdong Zhu is the group manager and a senior researcher in the Thermal Energy Systems Group within the Energy Conversion and Storage Systems Center at NLR.
 The Thermal Energy Systems Group is focused on innovative research and development on concentrating solar power technologies and hybrid thermal energy systems.
-Guangdong joined NREL as a senior researcher in 2010.
+Guangdong joined NLR as a senior researcher in 2010.
 His work focuses on solar collector characterization, geothermal power plant modeling and analysis, and renewable energy hybridization.
 He is the associate editor of the ASME Journal of Energy Resources Technology since 2019.
 He has served as technical/general program chair for ASME Energy Sustainability international conference in 2017 - 2020.
-He won NREL’s President’s award and Outstanding New Partnership Award in 2016.
+He won NLR’s President’s award and Outstanding New Partnership Award in 2016.
 He has published over 40 peer-reviewed journal/conference papers and given numerous invited presentations at various research institutes.
 Dr. Zhu obtained his Ph.D. from the University of New Mexico in 2006.

 Margaret Gordon

-Margaret Gordon (Sandia NL)
+Margaret Gordon (SNL)

 megord@sandia.gov